Barmer district: Tourism

 Barmer is famous for its historic monuments and the temples which are located in the region.
 Barmer city houses number of such temples which attract tourists from all over the country.
 The city is very famous for the temple of Goddess Jagdamba.
 It is an ancient temple and the archaeologists suggest that the temple is as old as 500 years.
 The Jagdambe Mata temple is located at a height of around 140 m above plain land.

 Barmer is also famous for the cattle fair (Tilwara) which is organised every year.
 The place is also renowned for camel milk, hand block printing, woollen industries, carved wooden furniture and handicrafts.

 The major festival of the region is the Thar festival which is organised every year by the government to attract more and more tourists to the region.
 The festival is organised in the month of March every year.

 Administration

 Barmer is the headquarters of the district, which is the principal town also, for the administrative purposes.
-The district is divided into 4 sub-divisions viz, Barmer, Balotra, Sheo and Guda Malani.
+The district is divided into 3 sub-divisions viz, Barmer, Sheo and Guda Malani.